Custom class: landing-image

 Many of our pupils go on to study foreign languages at A Level and beyond, and to encourage a general interest in languages we offer language clubs from Year 5.

-High points of the French Department’s year are the trips to France.
-We organise two of these, one in Year 6 and the other in Year 7.
-These visits contribute enormously to the success of the children at Common Entrance and in their scholarship exams.
+High points of the French Department’s year is the Year 7 trip to France.
+This visit contributes enormously to the success of the children at Common Entrance and in their scholarship exams.

 Children in Year 7 (11-12 year olds) have a French language immersion week in a chateau in Normandy.
 Here, they follow a programme of activities in French.
 These include climbing, an assault course, bread-making, archery, rafting, initiative exercises, circus skills and aeroball, as well as visits to a market and to ‘St Malo’.
 They are under the supervision of French moniteurs, who help them practise the language and become better acquainted with the French way of life.
 This is always a very popular week.
 The children leave with a greatly improved ability to speak the language and, more importantly, the confidence to use it.